Researchers from our BRC and Kings College London have been working with students across south London to celebrate British Science Week.

 “I honestly think that public engagement is about giving back and provide others with opportunities to see a career that they might not have thought off or be expose to.
 There are some subjects that can feel “dry” but are actually incredibly interesting and exciting.
 I think that it is important to show the love we have for our work and showcase the options available.
 By promoting our work and engaging to the public it challenges to explain our work in a clearer language.
 I think this is a great learning experience and it is different every single time, and can only have a positive effect on my work.”

-Finally, two more students took part in Speed networking event at Bishop Thomas Grant School as part of their “Careers in Science Day”.
+Finally, two more students took part in a Speed Networking event at Bishop Thomas Grant School as part of their “Careers in Science Day”.

 Amiee McKeon, Head of Science said “I wanted to say a huge thank you to the visitors for the networking event – it was a big success!
 They were both great.”